derRiesenOtter/bachelor/docs/thesis/methods.typ

 important metrics that do not depend on it.
 They are both curves that can be evaluated by visual inspection as well as the @auc value.
 The @roc plots the recall against the false positive rate, which is equal to one minus specificity.
-The @prc plots the precision against the recall.
-The @auc value lies between zero and one.
-The higher the @auc values are for a model, the better.
+The @prc plots the precision against the recall. @auc values lie between zero and one.
+A higher @auc value is better.
-While a @auc of 0.5 for the @roc means that the predictions of the model are not better than random guessing, the interpretation of the @prc @auc depends on the positive class frequency.
-A @prc @auc value of the positive class frequency would equal random guessing.
-The usage of @prc @auc values is especially important if imbalanced datasets are used, where there are more negative samples than positives.
+While a @auc of 0.5 for the @roc means that the predictions of the model are not better than random guessing, the interpretation of the @prc@auc depends on the positive class frequency.
+A @prc@auc value of the positive class frequency would equal random guessing.
+The usage of @prc@auc values is especially important if imbalanced datasets are used, where there are more negative samples than positives.
 Both metrics combined are a sufficient and threshold independent way to compare model performance. @saito_precision-recall_2015